 The two ways to have more money are to 1) make more money, or 2) save more money.

-1. Use cash instead of credit cards.
+3. Use cash instead of credit cards.

-Well, you do-one month from now.
+You do-one month from now.

 Pay your credit card bills off in full and use cash.